ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorSARPattern.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.parent_altitude`
+              - The altitude of the sensor's parent object (assumed to be constant).
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.min_elevation_angle`
+              - Minimum ground elevation angle to which the SAR sensor can provide coverage.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.max_elevation_angle`
+              - Maximum ground elevation angle to which the SAR sensor can provide coverage.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.fore_exclusion_angle`
+              - The minimum angle between the forward projection of the velocity vector and the vector to the target.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.aft_exclusion_angle`
+              - The minimum angle between the aft projection of the velocity vector and the vector to the target.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.angular_resolution`
+              - Allows a user to set the angular separation between the pattern data points.
+This is an advanced user field, available only through STK's object model interface.
+The default value for the number of pattern samples is...
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorSARPattern.track_parent_altitude`
+              - Whether or not the SAR sensor tracks the altitude of the sensor's parent object.

 Import detail